Notre Dame Linked Experimental Ecosystem Facility

 While other universities and government agencies have experimental research facilities containing multiple small ponds or artificial streams, we believe ND-LEEF is globally unique because the pond, stream and wetland in each watershed are connected—an experimental research design that is intended to mimic nature.
 The connected configuration of these watersheds is especially important when investigating issues related to environmental change, which often cascade through several ecosystem types.
-What’s more, the streams, ponds and wetlands at ND-LEEF can also be disconnected from one another for a given experiment, providing scientists with maximum flexibility in designing research projects.
-In addition to the linked watershed units, ND-LEEF will also include a large area dedicated to terrestrial ecological research as well as space for smaller scale mesocosm experiments.
+The streams, ponds and wetlands at ND-LEEF can also be disconnected from one another for a given experiment, providing scientists with maximum flexibility in designing research projects

 Professor Jennifer Tank, Director (574) 631-3976